I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

-The expenses that you forget to add into your monthly budget category are critical.
+The expenses you forget to add to your monthly budget category are critical.

-If you can be as accurate as you can your budget will balance easier.
+If you can be as accurate as possible, your budget will balance easily.

-For example, if you know that you need to buy 1 bottle of Pantene conditioner and shampoo a month and reg price is $5.99 a bottle add it in.
-If they are on sale, even better but budget according to regular retail price.
+For example, if you know that you need to buy one bottle of Pantene conditioner and shampoo, add a month and reg price of $5.99 a bottle.
+Suppose they are on sale, even better but budget according to the regular retail price.

-What you don’t want to do is guess how much you can save in a budget category.
+You don’t want to guess how much you can save in a budget category.

-Another budget mistake is avoiding expenses such as toothpaste, shampoo, cotton swabs, or other expenses.
+Another budget mistake is avoiding expenses such as toothpaste, shampoo, cotton swabs, or other costs.

-If you have $1000 a month to spend on the following budget categories don’t do this.
+Don’t do this if you have $1000 monthly to spend on the following budget categories.

 - Groceries $100